tuomoaura/server-tools/shell/README.rst

     $ ./odoo.py shell -d <dbname>

-This will initialize a server instance and then jump into a Pyhton interactive shell, with full access to the Odoo API.
+This will initialize a server instance and then jump into a Python interactive shell, with full access to the Odoo API.

 Example session: